You know that moment when a joke becomes funny? The moment when you “get” the punchline.

 It’s no different than when you suddenly get the solution to a word jumble, a crossword clue, or a riddle.

-All the complex machinations required to find those solutions and unlock that understanding happen deep inside the brain, in places we aren’t privy to.
+All the complex machinations required to find those solutions and unlock that understanding are opaque to us, happening deep inside the brain in places we aren’t privy to.
 That’s where learning happens.

 Nobody can make that happen for you.
 Only your brain can do it.
 And you don’t even know how your brain does it.
 Nobody does.